 To start primary school

-Most primary schools usually open their application process for next year before the end of term 2.
+Most primary schools usually open their application process for the next year before the end of term 2 in the current year.

 You can get an application form directly from the primary school you're interested in.